ezflashiv/EZ-Flash-IV-Client-2014/VIM-custom-keystrokes.md

-[This dotfiles repository](https://github.com/sergeylukin/dotfiles) contains custom VIM & Plugins configuration which helps coding/typing even faster.
+[This dotfiles repository](https://github.com/sergeylukin/dotfiles) contains custom VIM & Plugins configuration which helps coding/typing even faster

-Below is a list of custom keystrokes set in configuration currently.
+Below is a list of custom keystrokes set in configuration

-Note that you can override any of these by editing `~/.vimrc.local` file.
+Note that you can override any of these by editing `~/.vimrc.local` file

 ## General